Seagate/cortx-multisite/doc/fdmi.rst

         Each CAS would provide such position, and it would be possible to do per- storage device pruning.
     * - TBD
-      - It MUST be possible to adjust FDMI filter targets in runtime.
+      - It MUST be possible to adjust FDMI filters in runtime.
-      - This is needed to configure or reconfigure sets of Schedulers after initial cluster bootstrap.
+      - This is needed to adjust replication configuration (what to replicate, where to replicate to etc.) in runtime.
       - N
       - We need to do the following: